 Prerequisite: English as a Second Language 40 or English 42, with a grade of "C" or better, or equivalent, or Assessment Skill Level R4.

 This course is designed for students who need to develop advanced reading skills to succeed in transfer level courses.
-In this course, students focus on academic reading and study skills and practice strategies to improve reading comprehension and critical thinking.
-Students also build writing, vocabulary, discussion and study skills to accurately express information and reflect the meaning of class readings.
-(FT) Not Applicable to Associate Degree, precollegiate basic skills.
+In this course, students focus on academic reading and study skills and practice

 Writing

 43 English Review